tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

 ## Prepare our page

 Almost all of the work we'll be doing will be in `pages/posts/[slug].js`.
-Our goal is to be able to make changes to a blog post's `content`, `title`, and `coverImage` without having to log in to Strapi.
+Our goal is to be able to make changes to a blog post's `content`, `title`, and `coverImage` without logging in to the Strapi admin interface.

 ### Transform Markdown on the Frontend